-During the 2020 financial year, the GON contributed \$23.9 million to the Fund resulting in total contributions from establishment to 30 June 2020, of \$85.7 million.
-In order to take advantage of the current market situation, GON's contributions included a pre-paid amount of \$6.7 million relating to the 2021 financial year.
-GOA contributed \$2.9 million resulting in \$16.4 million since establishment (which also included a pre-paid contribution of \$1.5 million for the 2021 financial year); ROC (Taiwan) contributed \$3.0 million resulting in \$16.4 million since establishment; and GONZ contributed \$0.9 million resulting in \$3.7 million since commencing contributions to the Fund during the 2018 year.
-We are also grateful to the Asian Development Bank for providing \$2.634m on initial setup of the Fund.
+During the 2021 financial year, the GON contributed cash of \$33.7 million to the Fund resulting in total contributions from establishment to 30 June 2021, of \$119.4 million.
+In order to take advantage of the current market situation, GON again contributed a prepaid amount which totalled \$6.2 million, relating to the 2022 financial year; GOA contributed \$3.5 million resulting in \$19.9 million since establishment.
+We are also very appreciative of GOA including an additional \$2.5 million to the Fund as part of their 2021 contribution, given they have not been able to contribute in person on Nauru during COVID; ROC (Taiwan) contributed \$2.6 million resulting in \$19.1 million since establishment; and GONZ contributed \$1.9 million resulting in \$5.6 million since commencing contributions to the Fund during the 2018 year.
+Of GONZ's total contribution during the year, \$0.9 million represents a prepayment of their 2022 contribution.
+We are also grateful to the Asian Development Bank for providing \$2.634 million on initial setup of the Fund.